 Applicants who are seeking funding only for themselves but who are working as part of a collaborative team are also eligible.
 In this case, too, the application should clearly explain how the work will be divided and the extent to which each collaborator's contribution depends on that of the other(s).
-Applicants with an institutional affiliation proposing to work together may wish to apply instead or in addition to the NEH Collaborative Research program or the Humanities Initiatives at Tribal Colleges and Universities program.
+Applicants with an institutional affiliation proposing to work together (including those proposing to work with students) may wish to apply instead or in addition to the NEH Collaborative Research program or the Humanities Initiatives at Hispanic-Serving Institutions program.